poikilos/node-ticket-manager/readme.md

 option and some grammatical errors, so I forked from that.

 This system consists of following 3 parts:
-- Ticketman website - a ExpressJS app display the current status of the central ticket system
+- Node Ticket Manager website - a ExpressJS app display the current status of the central ticket system
 - TicketManager - a JS Class for `create(TicketManager.issue)` new ticket
-- TicketWorker - a JS Class pulls ticket from Ticketman website on a routine, it can also complete/giveup/add comment to a ticket.
+- TicketWorker - a JS Class pulls ticket from Node Ticket Manager website on a routine, it can also complete/giveup/add comment to a ticket.
 The TicketWorker instance works on one ticket at time.